 Vancouver is a vibrant and multicultural city in British Columbia, Canada, or BC for short.
 BC is a province, not a state (as they refer to them in the USA), filled with beautiful mountains and its coast surrounded by the Pacific Ocean.
 It has tons of natural wonders, cultural attractions and yummy food stalls fine-tuned for every taste.
 Vancouver is also classed as one of the most diverse cities in Canada, offering plenty of fun for a couple of days or weeks.

 Once here, you can rent a bike to get around the city centre (helmets MUST be worn at all times - it's the law!).
-Or, if you decide to travel further from downtown, an eco-friendly car is the best option for your few days here.
+Or, if you decide to travel further from downtown for day trips, an eco-friendly car is the best option for your few days here.
 You can find bicycle and car rental places all around the downtown core.

 The public transportation is good in the city centre but can become more troublesome the further out you go into the suburbs, like Surrey and beyond.
 The primary method of public transport here consists of the SkyTrain (like a metro) and buses.